 Not that it’s totally not OK to believe in Christianity, Islam, or Hinduism, but your belief will bring some undesired thoughts to your mind.
 For

 The main idea here is to help you understand that you’re only wasting your time if you’re simply praying and hoping for good things to happen to you.
 If you’re a responsible being, you don’t need God or religion to know what’s good or what’s bad.
 You, yourself, know these things and you can decide what to do in any given situation.

 Your focus, determination, belief in yourself and in your own capabilities can create more meaning, can help more people and lead to more growth than any religious teachings.

 Some Closing Thoughts

 The overall idea of religion and God is admirable – to unite mankind towards something bigger.

 Still, most of the people are getting this too literally.
 They pray.
 They believe that there is someone else who will save them or make them better.
-Someone else who will help them get out of debt or cure them from a nasty disease.
+Someone else who will help them get out of debt or cure them

 I understand why is that.
 People need a spark of hope in their lives.
 Especially in difficult situations.
 And since religion is the first thing on the list, they choose it.
 But they often neglect their own powers and their own abilities to overcome what’s standing in their way.

 Instead of praying for a better life.
 Get up and start working towards that life.
 Start believing in yourself first, and then consider adopting a belief about something greater.

 There’s surely something bigger.
 But I don’t believe it’s a figure, I believe it’s energy.